As names go, it’s one of the lip-twirling best: the blue footed booby.

-Three days in to my exploration of the Galapagos and I’ve yet to glimpse those iconic blue feet.
+Three days in to my exploration of the Galapagos and I’d yet to glimpse those iconic blue feet.

-And blue has passed in various shades from charcoal to slate to midnight and into aquamarine as we’ve travelled around a handful of these windswept isles.
+And blue passed in shades from charcoal to midnight to aquamarine as we travelled around these windswept isles.

 But blue in the form of a booby?
 Not on the natural side of things.

-I mean, there’s been T shirts, sure, and plastic figurines.
+I mean, there were T-shirts, sure, and plastic figurines.
 Cheery waddling cartoons and soft, startled stuffed toys.

 But the real deal?

-Now the strange thing is, I didn’t come to these islands infused with this obsession.
-It’s a craving that’s grown on me with every buoyant image that I see.
+Now the strange thing is, I didn’t come to these islands with this obsession.

 I came, as so many do, to retrace the footprints of science.

-To reach out an touch, in an invisible, ephemeral way, the spark of inspiration that led Darwin to think through the Theory of Evolution.
+To reach out and touch, in an invisible, ephemeral way, the spark of inspiration that led Darwin to think through the Theory of Evolution.

 It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change.